Compounding Pharmacies Sometime Hurt Patients through Contaminated Materials.

 By May 20, 2013, the CDC had linked 741 cases of fungal meningitis and 55 deaths to the contaminated products.

-There are three groups or layers of potentially liability parties:
+There were three groups or layers of potentially liability parties:

 Group One: are the NECP insiders: the individuals that owned and operated the facility where the drugs were manufactured and marketed, and owned and operated related entities.
 The legal liability of the insiders is based on traditional negligence and breach of fiduciary duty principles.